 - Upon clicking and selecting a color, the first option will open a new dialog box with expanded information.

-- However, the third option, upon choosing a color, will copy the color code to your clipboard.
+- However, upon choosing a color, the third option will copy the color code to your clipboard.

 - To change the default color code type copied to the clipboard, head over to the Color Formats menu, and under Color Format for Clipboard, choose your desired result.